Skip to content

 • When is the first injection, its going to create, store and return a new instance of the given implementation.

-@Injectable private var repository: Repository?
+private var repository: Repository

 or

-private var repository: Repository?
+private var repository: Repository

-private var repository: Repository?
+private var repository: Repository

 Finally, we have a third argument to build an injectable property.
 The 'constrainedTo:' property allow us to constraint the injection to a specific key.
 This means the injector will search into the container with the given key ignoring the key settled globally in the current context.

-@Injectable(constrainedTo: RepositoryType.remote.rawValue)
+@Inject(constrainedTo: RepositoryType.remote.rawValue)

-private var repository: Repository?
+private var repository: Repository

 NOTE